 An excellent dog-friendly accommodation option in Geelong is R Hotel Geelong.
 These serviced apartments just a couple of blocks back from the waterfront have six dog-friendly one-bedroom and two-bedroom apartments, each with their own secure outdoor courtyard and balcony, plus direct access from the street (pets are not allowed in the hotel reception).

-Up to two dogs are allowed per apartment and a flat $150 cleaning fee applies per stay, so are best suited for longer stays.
+Up to two dogs are allowed per apartment and a flat $50 cleaning fee applies per stay, charged on departure.
 Make sure you bring along your pet’s own bed, blanket, towels and bowls.

 Pet-Friendly Caravan Parks & Camping in Geelong